 In today's post, I will be sharing the process that I go through when creating pen and ink sketches of objects using photographic references.
 I will be walking you through each step, from the selection of a great photograph, to preparing an initial pencil sketch, to actually filling that sketch in with ink marks.

 I focused on how to go about creating marks successfully using each, and provided essential exercises for beginners to start off with, including how to actually use them to start adding shading and form to an outline drawing of a cube.

-If you're a beginner just starting out with pen and ink, I HIGHLY recommend checking my previous post out.
-Both that post AND this one include free downloadable PDF's that you can print out at home and practice with.
+If you're a beginner just starting out with pen and ink, I highly recommend checking my previous post out.
+Both that post and this one include free downloadable pdfs that you can print out at home and practice with.